EloiSinglaMilian/eloisinglamilian.github.io/_pages/about.md

 ## Beyond linguistics

 Outside academia, one of my interests has always been music.
-I play different instruments, and among them the most uncommon is probably the organ, which I played at my town's church for a good while.
+I play different instruments, and perhaps the most uncommon among them is the organ, which I played at my town's church for a good while.
 I also used to play bass in a punk band with some of my friends called **TTC (Teo Trenca Cames)**, and we recorded an EP called “Terra Cremada” which is still on Spotify.
 Sadly I don't play regularly anymore, but if you read this and want to jam sometime, let me know!

 I am also very interested in the academic study of religion, particularly in critical Bible studies.
 Eventually I would like to learn Koine Greek and Biblical Hebrew so that I can read the primary sources directly, and maybe contribute to the field in some way.